-212 See, e.g., Cutera, Inc. v.
+214. See, e.g., Cutera, Inc. v.
 Lutronic Aesthetics, Inc., 444 F. Supp.
 3d 1198 (E.D.
 Cal.
 2020) (granting a tailored temporary restraining defendant from obtaining, retaining, using, or disclosing Cutera trade secret information, as defined, but not otherwise restricting the activities of particular employees, finding that doing so would be contrary to public policy); SRS Acquiom Inc. v.
 PNC Fin.
 Servs.
 Grp., Inc., No. 1:19-CV-02005-DDD-SKC, 2020 WL 3256883, at 12 (D. Colo.
 Mar.
 26, 2020) (denying preliminary injunction after discussing competing policy considerations, determining that requested relief would enjoin use of information "that at this point is mostly public and thus not trade-secret material"); Williams-Sonoma Direct, Inc. v.
 Arhaus, LLC, 109 F. Supp.
 3d 1009, 1023-24 (W.D.
 Tenn.
 2015) (denying preliminary injunction prohibiting former employee who did not have a noncompete agreement from continuing to work for a competitor where defendants no longer had access to the trade secrets, there was no evidence of ongoing use of the information, and "[s]tripped of the minutiae, much of the information [the employee] likely retains in his head" was "of the type that one would find in any business school class on supply chain management").

-the hardships.
+warranted at all, and if so, the appropriate scope of any relief and appropriate measures to balance the hardships.
 If either party contends that the proposed relief has particular significance to the public, it should present evidence, not simply cite familiar maxims, supporting its position.